 5. Guaranteed maximum price (GMP) contracts

-In this type of construction contract, there is a cap on the project price and the contractor has to complete the project within this price range, and if he is not able to complete the project within this price, then the contractor has to bear the extra cost to complete the project.
+In this type of construction contract, there is a cap on the project price, and the contractor has to complete the project within this price range; if he is not able to complete the project within this price, then the contractor has to bear the extra cost to complete the project.

 This type of project is good for projects with fewer or no unknowns.